 This reception to gap year participation has a direct connection with the positive attributes students get from these programs.
 The maturity and focus that often come with taking a year off to travel, work, or do volunteer work benefit the colleges as well as the individuals.
-In fact, according to Time.com, Robert Clagett, former dean of admissions at Middlebury College found “that a single gap semester was the strongest predictor of academic success at his school.”
+Robert Clagett, former dean of admissions at Middlebury College found “that a single gap semester was the strongest predictor of academic success at his school.”
 In keeping with this idea, the college’s admissions site includes a gap year message for students.

 What Are My Options If I Take a Gap Year?